Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 Step 2

-The next step is to enter your business name (or the business page name) in the “type your business name box.”
-Here, Google may use its autocomplete function to complete the entered name, especially in the case of a namesake in that region.
+The next step is Google My Business optimisation, which includes entering your business name (or the business page name) in the “type your business name box.”
+Here, Google may use its autocomplete function to complete the entered name, especially if there’s a namesake with a similar address and phone number in that region.

-It also allows users to see if their business has already been listed to avoid duplication or create a new GMB profile for your existing business, especially if there’s a location change.
+Knowing how to rank higher on GMB helps users avoid duplicate listings to avoid duplication or create a new GMB profile for existing businesses, especially if there’s a location change.

 Step 3

-But if you don’t have a physical store or location where customers can visit you, leave the address field blank and tick on the “hide my address” option (in addition to the “goods and services” box).
+But If you don’t have a physical address where customers can visit you, leave the address field blank and tick on the “hide my business location address” option (in addition to the “goods and services” box).

 Step 4